jstuif/WWU-Assignments/README.md

 # WWU-Assignments
-Programming and scripting assignements from multiple classes.
+Programming and scripting assignments from multiple classes.